 Army STARRS (2009-2015) was the largest and most comprehensive research project of mental health ever conducted in the U.S. Army.
 The project was designed to examine a broad range of risk and resilience (protective) factors across a complex set of outcomes.
-Army STARRS scientists created a series of extensive databases with the potential to achieve groundbreaking results.
-These databases allow scientists to investigate a diverse combination of factors from demographic, psychological, biological, neurological, behavioral, and social domains to help identify risk and resilience factors for Soldier suicidal behaviors and associated mental health issues.
+The Army STARRS research team created a series of extensive databases with the potential to achieve groundbreaking results.
+These databases allow scientists to investigate a diverse combination of factors including demographic, psychological, biological, neurological, behavioral, and social domains to help identify risk and resilience factors for Soldier suicidal behaviors and associated mental health issues.
 The project was designed using an adaptive approach which means it evolved as new information became available over the course of the project.
 With the goal of generating actionable findings, the research team shared preliminary findings with the Army as they become available so that the Army could apply them to its ongoing health promotion, risk reduction, and suicide prevention efforts.

-Army STARRS included the following component studies:
+The Army STARRS research project included the following component studies:

-- the Historical Administrative Data Study (HADS) of Army and Department of Defense (DoD) administrative data systems (including records of suicidal behaviors) for all Soldiers on active duty from 2004 to 2009 aimed at finding administrative record predictors of suicides; - 2) two retrospective case-control studies of fatal and nonfatal suicidal behaviors; - 3) a study of new Soldiers assessed just before beginning basic combat training (BCT) with self-administered questionnaires (SAQ), neurocognitive tests, and blood samples; - 4) a cross-sectional study of Soldiers representative of all other active duty Soldiers (exclusive of BCT); - 5) a pre-post deployment study (with blood samples) of Soldiers in Brigade Combat Teams about to deploy to Afghanistan, with sub-samples assessed again one, three, and nine months after returning from deployment.
+- the Historical Administrative Data Study (HADS) of Army and Department of Defense (DoD) administrative data systems (including records of suicidal behaviors) for all Soldiers on active duty from 2004 to 2009 aimed at finding administrative record predictors of suicides and suicide-related behaviors; - 2) two retrospective case-control studies of nonfatal (Soldier Health Outcomes Study A) and fatal (Soldier Health Outcomes Study B) suicidal behaviors; - 3) a study of new Soldiers (New Soldier Study) assessed just before beginning basic combat training (BCT) with self-administered questionnaires (SAQ), neurocognitive tests, and blood samples; - 4) a cross-sectional study of Soldiers (All Army Study) representative of all other active duty Soldiers (exclusive of BCT); - 5) a longitudinal study (Pre-Post Deployment Study) of Soldiers in Brigade Combat Teams assessed (including blood samples) shortly before deployment to Afghanistan, and reassessed approximately one, three and nine months after returning from deployment.

-Army STARRS Component Studies and Soldier Sample Size:
+Soldier Sample Size of Army STARRS Component Studies: